skrusche63/spark-piwik/README.md

 }
 ```

 The table describes the result of the Top K Association Rule Mining, where `k = 10`  and the confidence threshold is set to `minconf = 0.8`.
-The `RuleBuilder`depends on the code base of the [Spark-ARULES](https://github.com/skrusche63/spark-arules) project.

 | antecedent  | consequent | support | confidence |
 | ------------- | ------------- |------------- | ------------- |